76 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-What data supports the effectiveness of the treatment VentilO for mechanical ventilation complications?
+What evidence suggests that the VentilO app is effective for reducing mechanical ventilation complications?

 This trial is for adults over 18 who are intubated and admitted to intensive care right after cardiac surgery, needing controlled ventilation.
 It's not for patients without height and weight data on file, those breathing mostly on their own upon ICU arrival, or if they're extubated when they get to the ICU.